 This is just a V1, but I'm already brimming with so many more ideas to grow it.
 This is now a part of my toolkit on my side-quest of becoming a titled chess player.

-I proceeded to launch it on Reddit, and overnight had 50+ people who wanted to use the tool too.
 This has the potential to become a valuable tool for serious hobbyist chess players.
 Launching soon as a standalone product.